Zelix KlassMaster - Java Obfuscator

 There could be a number of problems.

-If you are not getting a useful error message, try running with the -verify and -verbose switches.
+If you are not getting a useful error message, try running with the -verify and -verbose switches of the JVM.

 Q3.
 What is the difference between the evaluation and licensed versions of Zelix KlassMaster?